 The COP28 Leadership Interviews: The Time to Refocus on Climate Targets Is Now

-Multinational video production company, Acumen, is excited to announce the launch of its COP28 interview series.
+Multinational video production company, TBD Media Group, is excited to announce the launch of its COP28 interview series.
 The campaign will highlight the important sustainability work being done by countless business leaders across the globe.

 The interview series will provide valuable insight into how the private sector is helping to drive the environmental change that is needed in the world today.

-“Highlighting the work being done by the business community to tackle climate change has been integral to the work of Acumen for a number of years,” said Acumen’s CEO, Paolo Zanini.
+“Highlighting the work being done by the business community to tackle climate change has been integral to the work of TBD Media Group for a number of years,” said TBD Media Group’s CEO, Paolo Zanini.
 “To attend an event like COP28 and be able to interview many of the attendees provides the opportunity to directly shine a light on how business leaders will collaborate to help create a better future for the planet.”

 The following companies will be featured in this series: